surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added a new "Webpage Document Title" option under the SSO &gt; Advanced Settings &gt; Content and Text tab.
-	* Added WooCommerce product shipping data (zone, class, methods, and locations) for the WPSSO JSON v4.4.0 add-on.
+	* Added WooCommerce product shipping data (zone, class, methods, and locations) for the WPSSO JSON v4.4.0 add-on (Premium version).
 * **Bugfixes**
 	* Fixed incorrect Schema AggregateRating meta tag markup when the WPSSO JSON add-on is not active.
 	* Fixed an "undeclared static property" error in the SSO &gt; Dashboard page.